stephane/libmodbus/README.md

 To compile under OS X with [homebrew](http://mxcl.github.com/homebrew/), you will need to install the following dependencies first: `brew install autoconf automake libtool`.

+To build under Embox, you have to use its build system.

 Documentation
 -------------